Hakkonen/Eclipse/README.md

 The app is under review at the Google store but will be available soon.

 If you would like to use the wallet in the meantine, the app can be downloaded in the above ["Eclipse.zip"](https://github.com/Hakkonen/Eclipse/blob/main/Eclipse.zip) file.
+To install:
+1. Unzip the file into a relevant folder
+2. Open Chrome, Brave, or any relevant Chromium explorer and select the "jigsaw" extensions button.
+3. Click "manage extensions"
+4. Toggle "Developer mode" to on
+5. Click "Load Unpacked", and select the folder that contains the Eclipse Wallet build.

 ### Functionality